Drahokoupil1/WA-Project/README.md

 Design: Created wireframes and UI designs for the application.
-Database Design: Designed the database schema to store car information Front-end Development: Developed the user interface using HTML, CSS, and JavaScript Back-end Development: Implemented the server-side logic using PHP and Laravel framework.
+Database Design: Designed the database schema to store car information Front-end Development: Developed the user interface using HTML, CSS, and JavaScript
- Integration: Integrated the front-end and back-end components.
+ Integration: Integrated the front-end components.

 Architecture
 The project follows a client-server architecture.
-The front-end is built using HTML, CSS, and JavaScript, and it communicates with the back-end server implemented in PHP using the Laravel framework.
-The server connects to a MySQL database to retrieve and store car information.
+The front-end is built using HTML, CSS, and JavaScript, and it communicates.

 Conclusion
 This document provides an overview of the project's development process, technologies used, and architecture.
 It serves as a reference for understanding the project and can be used for future maintenance and enhancements.